Finite-sample performance of the maximum likelihood estimator in logistic regression: Proofs of the main results

 In addition, by standard concentration arguments, one can find an absolute constant $c_{1}$ such that on one hand, the median of the distribution $\chi^{2}(d)$ is at least $c_{1}d$; and on the other hand, if $v \in S^{d-1}$ denotes an eigenvector of $\Gamma$ associated to its largest eigenvalue,

 This concludes the proof of Theorem~\ref{thm:regular-misspecified}.

-\parag{Worst misspecified case} In this paragraph we provide an example of conditional distribution of $Y$ given $X$ which accounts for the extra factors in the sample size and the risk bound on the MLE.
-Such a distribution is obtained by taking $X$ to be a standard Gaussian and $Y|X$ such that the event where $Y$ differs from the sign of $\langle \theta^{*}, X \rangle$ has a constant probability and is independent of $X$.
+\parag{Worst misspecified case} In this paragraph we provide the example mentioned above of a conditional distribution of $Y$ given $X$ which accounts for the extra factors in the sample size and the risk bound on the MLE.

 \begin{lemma} Let $X \sim \normal(0, I_{d})$, $u^{*}\in S^{d-1}$ and $p\in (0, e^{-2}/2)$.
 Let $Y$ be such that